 Khulna is identified as one of the 15 most climate change vulnerable areas of the world.
 Cyclone, storm surge induced flooding, riverine coastal flooding, water logging, salinity intrusion and coastal erosion are the main climate and hydrologic hazards in the area.
-Upstream cross boundary interventions has reduced freshwater inflows to the region, and construction of coastal polder has gradually reduced the flood-plain storage areas for tidal waters from the Bay of Bengal (Mondal, 2012).
+Commissioning of the Farakka Barrage on the Ganges River in India in 1975 has reduced the fresh water inflows to the region, and construction of coastal polder has gradually reduced the flood-plain storage areas for tidal waters from the Bay of Bengal (Mondal, 2012).
+The following sections provide a comprehensive discussion on the trends in temperature, sunshine hour, humidity, rainfall in Khulna, and trends of variation in annual maximum and minimum tidal water levels at Chalna in Rupsha-Pasur River, a location which is around 2.5 km downstream of Polder 30.